multisig-labs/avalanche-ggp-faucet/README.md

 # Avalanche GGP Faucet
-Right now the faucet is setup only for the fuji testnet and localhost.
-We can replace localhost with ANR to get it running on ANR.
-We will just need to change the contract address for the ggp token in the configs.json file under the ERC20 tokens section.
+Right now the faucet is setup for the fuji testnet and ANR.
+We currently have ggp and avax as the tokens for ANR.
 1. Deploy the [gogopool-contracts](https://github.com/multisig-labs/gogopool-contracts) using just deploy-base and just deploy
 2. Take the localhost url and ggp contract address from the terminal output and add it to the [avalanche-ggp-faucet configs.json file](https://github.com/multisig-labs/avalanche-ggp-faucet/blob/main/config.json)
 3. Start this faucet by running ```npm install``` (if needed) and ```npm run dev```